steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

-\newpage

-#Cybernationalism and Japan - Connecting the Dots
+#Cybernationalism and Japan — Connecting the Dots

 In chapter one, I've suggested that the Netto-Uyoku adhere ideologically to a form of right-wing populist nationalism (which I'll further refer to as neo-nationalism).
 I've further argued that media and this current wave of populism sweeping the world are intrinsically linked.
 Finally, we can from the very meaning of the Japanese term Netto-Uyoku (the 'Internet Right') draw an implied importance of the Internet and social media.
-These loaded statements inevitably lead to several challenges.
-As it is, concepts as ideology, populism and nationalism (along with such terms as freedom and democracy) are due their over-inflation in usage at an increasing risk of becoming neigh reduced to trending political abstractions; or to borrow from Laclau's [-@laclau_populist_2005, p.70] theorization of semiotics and political identity, empty signifiers.
+These loaded statements lead to several inevitable challenges.
+Concepts such as ideology, populism and nationalism (along with such terms as freedom and democracy) are due their over-inflation in usage at an increasing risk of becoming neigh reduced to trending political abstractions; or to borrow from Laclau's [-@laclau_populist_2005, p.70] theorization of semiotics and political identity, empty signifiers.

 Secondly, without specifically defining these terms in a universal way applicable to a Japanese context (if at all possible), *such loaded statements lead to the pitfall of judging a phenomenon by my own sets of values, rooted in my western upbringing.
 Populism in particular, due its renewed interest as a field of study in political science, deserves a closer look.
 The question remains if these concepts can be defined in a universally applicable way without succumbing to the pitfalls of sociological positivism or ahistorical structuralism.* **rewrite**